-[I’m reading this novel in sections, mostly in its six Books, and so far I have completed the first and some of the second.
-I write after I have read each part in turn, so I never know what is coming next.]
+[I’m reading this novel in sections, and so far I have completed the first four of its six Books .
+I write after I have read each section in turn, so I never know what is coming next.]

 4 August 2018

 Chapters 1-4 of Book 1, The Three Women

 There’s a lot going on in just four chapters.
 First comes a long description of Egdon Heath in all its dark moodiness, isolation and sheer timelessness: ‘it had waited thus, unmoved, during so many centuries, through the crises of so many things, that it could only be imagined to await one last crisis—the final overthrow.’
 This statement, only a part of a sentence, is typical of the portentous tone.
 Hardy’s narrator is urging us to take this place, and this story, very seriously indeed.

 I can remember how at the beginning of Far from the Madding Crowd, his previous novel, Hardy uses a similar idea.
 The hill that Gabriel Oak lives on presents ‘a shape approaching the indestructible as nearly as any to be found on earth… which may remain undisturbed on some great day of confusion, when far grander heights and dizzy granite precipices topple down.’
 He likes to contrast the timeless, ‘indestructible’ landscapes of his Wessex, a region as much of his own invention as the real counties it’s based on, with the fragile, mutable lives of his characters.
 The five topographical pages of Chapter 1 of The Return of the Native made me wonder how he is going to people a landscape which will only be deemed beautiful ‘when human souls may find themselves in closer and closer harmony with external things wearing a sombreness distasteful to our race when it was young.’
 Yes, thank you, we get it.
 In the grown-up world, things aren’t all sweetness and light.